WillemBonnaffe/FishFoodWebs-SL/riverlake/BM/b0_4/README.md

 ## Method

 We use a hierarchical Bayesian modelling approach.
+The full posterior distribution is defined as follows:

 $$ p(\beta, \Sigma, \mu_{mis}, \sigma_{mis}| Yobs, Ymis) \propto ~
 \prod^{I,J} ~